-Under Hurt’s leadership, St. John’s athletes & coaches have competed in every major track & field competition in the world including the Olympic Games in 2012 (London), 2004 (Athens), 2000 (Sydney) and 1996 (Atlanta), World Championships in Sweden, Japan, Ireland, Poland, Canada, Spain and the United States, Pan American Games in Canada and Argentina, the World Student Games in Spain, and the Caribbean Games in Barbados and Guatemala.
+Under Hurt’s leadership, St. John’s athletes & coaches have competed in every major track & field competition in the world including the Olympic Games in 2016 (Rio de Janeiro), 2012 (London), 2004 (Athens), 2000 (Sydney) and 1996 (Atlanta), World Championships in Sweden, Japan, Ireland, Poland, Canada, Spain and the United States, Pan American Games in Canada and Argentina, the World Student Games in Spain, and the Caribbean Games in Barbados and Guatemala.
 Red Storm athletes have won 18 individual national titles since 1988, producing 12 USA champions, two Irish national champions, a Jamaican national champion, a Dominican Republic national champion and a Caribbean champion.
-Since 1991, Hurt’s teams have earned 19 NCAA All-America honors and had 17 individuals compete in the Olympic trials.
+Since 1991, Hurt’s teams have earned 21 NCAA All-America honors.
 At the end of the 2012-13 outdoor track season, current senior Claire Mooney was rewarded for a breakout year of competition by being selected by her native Ireland to compete in the European Athletics Team Championships in Dublin, Ireland.